Monica Barbaro asks about talking to animals

 home just meaning any point in your life.

-I experienced that outreach and it changed my life.
+I experienced that outreach and it changed my life

-Like I really don't know who I was before
+like I really don't know who I was before I was so sick.

 And